alicja1bobko/Habit-Tracker/README.md

-<h2>Currently in develepment...</h2>
+# Sprout

 ## About

-Habit Tracker app helps you keep track of your habits 💪 Due to my lack of design skills I took inspiration of [this](https://https://www.behance.net/gallery/107179009/Habit-Sleep-Tracker-UIUX-Design) beautifull UX/UI design by Anastasia Shorohova.
+**Sprout** app helps you keep track of your habits 💪 I took inspiration of [this](https://www.behance.net/gallery/107179009/Habit-Sleep-Tracker-UIUX-Design) beautiful UI design by Anastasia Shorohova.

 ### Links

 [Live Site URL](https://habit-tracker-tawny.vercel.app)

 ## My process

+### Features

+- create an account with email and password
+- Facebook, GitHub, Google authentication
+- guest account prefilled with data to play around with application features
+- add, delete, update habits
+- mark habits as completed
+- week and month progress visualized in calendar
+- week overview pie charts in carousel
+- brief statistics section with current goals, how many habits achieved today and best streak
+- upload custom avatar image

 ### Built with